Jose Siri Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- In his last appearance on Sunday, the right-hander threw 6 2/3 innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- The righty last pitched on Monday against the Cleveland Guardians, when he went 6 2/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.